philh1962/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M06Lab01_PVA.md

 6. Paste the URL you copied in the **Link to online content** textbox and click **Add**.

 7. Click **Start** and wait.
 This can take a few minutes, depending on the amount of content.
 In this case, more than 200 new topics will be suggested.
+Meanwhile, you could click on an existing topic and look at relevant trigger phrases.
+When the suggested topics have been "ingested," you will receive a notification.

 8. Click to open one of the suggested topics.
 It will look similar to the one below: